DaVoidd/XenTorch/index.md

 Sigmoid activation function and its derivative.

 ### XenTorch.nn.Softmax(x), XenTorch.nn.Prime.Softmax(x)
 Softmax activation function and its derivative.
-Please note, the Softmax derivative function is currently **not a FULLY implemented function**, therefore training with Softmax may not be as fast, although it still works.
+Please note, the Softmax derivative function currently **does not take into account derivatives of input nodes with respect to output nodes at different indices**, therefore training with Softmax may not be as fast, although it still works.

 ### XenTorch.nn.Cost.MSE(y, y_hat), XenTorch.nn.Prime.Cost.MSE(y, y_hat)
 Mean Squared Error function and its derivative.